Adrenal cortical carcinoma

-Hormonally inactive tumors present as palpable masses, abdominal pain or with evidence of metastasis.
+Hormonally inactive tumors present as palpable masses, abdominal pain, or evidence of metastasis.
 Hormonally active tumors, representing 30-40% of all adult tumors, present with characteristic clinical manifestations 3-5:

 Often a suprarenal well-defined mass is seen, the appearance of which varies based on the size of the lesion.
-Smaller lesions are homogenous, whereas larger lesions are heterogeneous secondary to necrosis/hemorrhage.
+Smaller lesions are homogeneous, whereas larger lesions are heterogeneous secondary to necrosis/hemorrhage.

 CT is usually the first imaging modality used.